diegomendezp/Ironhack-lectures-v3/content/module2/01-Week 1/Day 1/01 - ES6 Promises.md

-## Promises
+# Promises

-A `Promise` is a special object representing the eventual **completion or failure** of an **asynchronous operation**.
+- A `Promise` is a special object representing the eventual **completion or failure** of an **asynchronous operation**.

+### What does a Promise do ?

+Step by step Promise does the following:

+- Promise wraps an asynchronous function invocation/call,

+- Waits for the end of that asynchronous function call,

-Promise wraps an asynchronous function,  calls that function,  waits for the result return from that asynchronous function,  and at the end depending on returned result it forwards either:
+- Checks the result that asynchronous function call returned, either error or data,

+- At the end depending on the returned result it forwards that result in the following way:
   - Success value `resolve(successValue)`

     or

-- rejection value  `reject(rejectionValue)`.
+  - Error  `reject(Error)`.